 Primary Focus & Experience

-Mr. Murphy has represented some of the largest financial institutions in the country in complex securities cases, including Citibank, Merrill Lynch, Fidelity, Capital Group, AllianceBernstein, American Century, Dodge & Cox, Dreyfus, Federated Investors, First Trust Advisers, the Hartford, Legg Mason, Neuberger Berman, Prudential, Putnam, Royal Bank of Canada, Russell Investments, Salomon Smith Barney, Voya Investments and Waddell & Reed.
+Mr. Murphy has represented some of the largest financial institutions in the country in complex securities cases, including Citibank, Merrill Lynch, Fidelity, Capital Group, AllianceBernstein, American Century, Dodge & Cox, Dreyfus, Federated Investors, First Trust Advisers, Great West Financial, the Hartford, Legg Mason, AXA, Neuberger Berman, Prudential, Putnam, Royal Bank of Canada, Russell Investments, Salomon Smith Barney, Voya Investments and Waddell & Reed.

-He has extensive experience trying securities cases, including several multi-billion dollar cases.
-In 2005, Mr. Murphy defended AllianceBernstein L.P. in a seven week jury trial in an action brought by the Florida state pension board in Jacksonville, Florida, seeking over $3 billion in damages stemming from Alliance’s investments in Enron.
-The jury returned a verdict in Alliance’s favor which was ranked by the National Law Journal as one of the Top 10 Defense Wins of the Year.
-More recently, Mr. Murphy successfully defended Capital Research and Management Company in an action in which plaintiffs challenged the receipt by Capital Research of more than $15 billion in fees for managing eight of the largest mutual funds in the country.
+He has extensive experience trying securities cases, including multi-billion dollar cases.
+In 2016, Mr. Murphy tried the first “manager-of-managers” case to go to trial under Section 36(b) of the Investment Company Act.
+There, he led the successful defense of AXA in a seven week trial involving a damages claim of approximately $600 million based on allegations that the fees charged to mutual funds used in AXA’s variable annuity offering were excessive.
+Murphy’s victory for AXA led to his being named “Litigator of the Week” by The American Lawyer.
+He also defended AllianceBernstein L.P. in a seven week jury trial in an action brought by the Florida state pension board in Tallahassee, Florida, seeking over $3 billion in damages stemming from Alliance’s investments in Enron.
+The jury returned a verdict in Alliance’s favor which was ranked by The National Law Journal as one of the Top 10 Defense Wins of the Year.
+In addition, Mr. Murphy successfully defended Capital Research and Management Company in an action in which plaintiffs sought billions of dollars for an alleged breach of fiduciary duty in connection with the management of eight of the largest mutual funds in the country.
 Following a two week bench trial in August 2009, the court rendered an opinion dismissing plaintiffs’ complaint with prejudice.
 In re American Mutual Funds Fee Litigation, No. CV 04-5593 GAF, 2009 WL 5215755 (C.D.
 Cal.
 Dec.
 28, 2009).

 Recognition & Accomplishments

-Mr. Murphy has been recognized as a leading litigator by a number of publications, including: the American Lawyer’s “Fab Fifty” list of the top 50 litigators in the country under the age of 45; he was selected as one of the top 500 lawyers in the country in The Lawdragon 500 Leading Lawyers in America; and Legal 500 described him as “one of the best young lawyers for securities shareholder litigation, anywhere in the country.”
+Mr. Murphy has been recognized as a leading litigator by a number of publications, including: The American Lawyer’s “Fab Fifty” list of the top 50 litigators in the country under the age of 45; Benchmark Litigation selected him as among the “Top 100 Trial Lawyers in America” (2017); he was selected as one of the top 500 lawyers in the country in The Lawdragon 500 Leading Lawyers in America; and Legal 500 described him as “one of the best young lawyers for securities shareholder litigation, anywhere in the country.”
 Lawdragon also elected Mr. Murphy to its list of “100 Lawyers You Need to Know in Securities Litigation,” and profiled him as a “rising star” in The Lawdragon 500 New Stars, New Worlds.
 Mr. Murphy also has been consistently recognized as a leading securities lawyer in Chambers USA, Benchmark Litigation and New York Super Lawyers.